yutxie/yutxie.github.io/index.md

 I am a Ph.D. candidate and a [Barbour Scholar](https://rackham.umich.edu/rackham-life/diversity-equity-and-inclusion/barbour-scholars/) at the [University of Michigan](https://umich.edu/) [School of Information](https://www.si.umich.edu), advised by [Prof. Qiaozhu Mei](http://www-personal.umich.edu/~qmei/).
 Prior to this, I received my Bachelor's degree from [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/) as a member of the [ACM Class](https://acm.sjtu.edu.cn/home), advised by [Prof. Yong Yu](http://apex.sjtu.edu.cn/members/yyu) and [Prof. Weinan Zhang](http://wnzhang.net).

-<span style="font-weight: bold; color: red;">I am searching for academic jobs that start from Fall 2026!
-If my research aligns with your interest or you know of any relevant opportunities, I would be more than happy to get in touch :).
-Please find my</span> [**CV here**](https://drive.google.com/file/d/1VAOH52IN4Nn5o5b_IvXcgiqSbq2okLUf/view?usp=sharing).

 ---

 ## RESEARCH